Strawberry Simple Syrup

 Instructions

-1. Prepare the strawberries – Wash, hull, and slice the strawberries into even pieces so they cook down evenly and release consistent flavor.
+1. Prepare the strawberries – Wash, hull, and slice the strawberries into even pieces so they cook down at the same rate and release consistent flavor into the syrup.
+Frozen strawberries can go in directly without thawing.

-2. Combine ingredients in a saucepan – Add the strawberries, sugar, and water to a medium saucepan and place over medium heat.
+2. Combine the ingredients – Add the sliced strawberries, granulated sugar, and water to a medium saucepan and place over medium heat.
+Stir gently to begin dissolving the sugar before the heat builds.

-3. Bring to a gentle boil – Stir occasionally with a wooden spoon or heat-safe spatula as the sugar dissolves.
-Once the mixture begins bubbling steadily, reduce the heat to maintain a gentle simmer.
+3. Bring to a gentle simmer – Stir occasionally as the sugar dissolves and the mixture warms.
+Once it begins bubbling steadily around the edges, reduce the heat to low to maintain a gentle, steady simmer.

-4. Simmer – Let the mixture simmer for 10–15 minutes, stirring occasionally, until the strawberries are very soft and the liquid turns a deep red.
+4. Simmer – Let the mixture simmer for 10 to 15 minutes, stirring occasionally, until the strawberries are very soft and the liquid has turned a deep, rich red throughout.

-6. Cool and store – Let the syrup cool completely before transferring to a clean glass jar.
+6. Cool completely – Let the strained syrup cool fully to room temperature before transferring to a clean glass jar.
 Seal tightly, label and date the jar, and refrigerate.

 Video